Wesley A. Brown: Personal life

 Brown and his wife Crystal had four children and seven grandchildren.
 Their daughter Carol Jackson chairs the California Division of the American Cancer Society and heads the External Affairs and Diversity Management departments at Macy's West.

 Brown was a volunteer motivational speaker; he spoke with Washington, DC high school students and midshipmen of the USNA Black Studies Club during Black History Month.

 Brown's wife, Crystal Malone Brown, was the daughter of educator Lillian Skinker Malone.
-Crystal Malone made national headlines as a college student in Vermont in 1946, when a sorority was put on probation for accepting her, a Black pledge.
+Crystal Malone made national headlines as a college student in Vermont in 1946, when the Alpha Xi Delta chapter was put on probation for accepting her, a Black pledge.
 The Vermont chapter refused to comply with national demands, and instead dissolved.

 Death

 Brown died aged 85 on May 22, 2012, in Silver Spring, Maryland.